manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

     _, precision = tf.metrics.precision(labels=labels, predictions=predictions)
 ```

 First, we find indices with the largest value across column axis of logit and target tensors using [`tf.argmax()`](https://www.tensorflow.org/api_docs/python/tf/argmax).
-This function takes in a tensor and axis that describes which axis of the input tensor to reduce across.
+This function takes in a tensor and axis that specifies which axis of the input tensor to reduce across.
 Then we use theses values to compute [`accuracy`](https://www.tensorflow.org/api_docs/python/tf/metrics/accuracy), [`auc`](https://www.tensorflow.org/api_docs/python/tf/metrics/auc) and [`precision`](https://www.tensorflow.org/api_docs/python/tf/metrics/precision) for the model.
 Other metrics can be found [here](https://www.tensorflow.org/api_docs/python/tf/metrics).

 ### Model Training